Board of Directors: Call for nominations

 The RSNA bylaws outline an open call for nominations for seeking candidates to serve on the Board of Directors.
 The call for nominations opened on Feb.
 1 and closed March 20.
-The RSNA Nominating Committee will then review the nominations and present a slate to the Board of Directors.
+The RSNA Nominating Committee will review the nominations received and present a slate to the Board of Directors.
 The slate of individuals presented by the Nominating Committee will be voted on by the members of the Society at the business meeting held during the annual meeting.

 New Board members will begin their terms at the close of the annual meeting.

 Are self-nominations accepted?

 Yes.
 Nominations (including self-nominations) are welcome and may be submitted via the online form during the open call for nominations.

 Note: There is no need to be nominated more than once.
 Only the initial nomination of an individual will be considered by the Nominating Committee.

 May I be nominated for more than one open position?

 Yes.
 If there is more than one open Board of Director position in a nomination year, candidates may be considered for multiple positions.
 Only one form needs to be submitted and should include willingness of the candidate to serve in one or either position.

 May I be nominated more than once for a single position?

 The Nominating Committee will consider only the first nomination for an individual.
 Submitting more than one complete nomination for an individual is not recommended.

 How will I know if my nomination was received?